 Remember, many advertisers prefer to place ads on positive videos.
 Therefore, Google AdSense won’t serve ads on content that doesn’t support advertisers’ mission.

-How Long Does it Take For YouTube Creators to Receive AdSense Revenue?
+How Long Does it Take for YouTube Creators to Receive AdSense Revenue?

 Getting your first YouTube check may take a while.
 Before you can receive the funds in your Google AdSense account, you need to reach the payment threshold in your location.

 In the U.S., that amount is $100.
-Once creators have earned that figure or more, YouTube will send the funds to their bank account.
+When creators have earned that figure or more, YouTube will send the funds to their bank account.
 If you live outside of the U.S., use this chart to see the payment threshold in your country.

 When you reach the payment threshold during any particular month, your earnings appear in Google AdSense near the middle of the following month.
 So if you earn $200 in January, you’ll see that revenue in your Google AdSense account in mid-February.